 In the movie Wall Street, the director sought to present to viewers a modern-day parable illustrating the harmful effects of greed.
-By portraying the protagonist, Gordon Gekko, in what he regarded as an unfavourable light, and the fact that Gekko and his young protégé go to jail for insider trading, he probably believed that the movie would serve as a moral lesson about the dangers of excessive corporate greed and arrogance.
+By portraying the protagonist, Gordon Gekko, in what he regarded as an unfavourable light, and the fact that Gekko and his young protege go to jail, or will be prosecuted, for insider trading and other illegal activities, he probably believed that the movie would serve as a moral lesson about the dangers of excessive corporate greed and arrogance.
 The only problem is that, contrary to the best-laid plans of mice and Hollywood directors, it has had precisely the opposite effect on many viewers.
 In an example of life imitating art, Gekko’s infamous speech containing the phrase “greed is good” has been widely quoted to justify selfish corporate behaviour and the excesses of free-market capitalism.
 Moreover, the depiction of his opulent, materialistic, and hedonistic lifestyle has inspired many viewers of the movie to want to emulate it.

 Wall Street was released in 1987, during the decade of deregulation, privatization, and corporate consolidation that was unleashed in the United States by the administration of Ronald Reagan.
 In my opinion, Reagan was a disciple of Ayn Rand’s philosophy of Objectivism, which preached, among other things, individual liberty, government non-interference, and the virtues of selfishness as inviolable moral principles that should guide the actions of all human beings, at all times, and in all aspects of their lives.
 Reagan’s administration embodied all of these Randian principles.
 What is more, like Rand, Reagan exhibited a contempt for the poor, whom he vilified as parasitic “welfare cheats,” a false categorization that ignored what they really are – people who need help to get out of the cycle of poverty in which many of them are trapped, in many cases just like their parents before them.
 Prior to Reagan, although other Republican candidates, notably Barry Goldwater in 1964, had advocated for smaller governments and greater individual liberty, they had not expressed animosity towards the poor, whom they sought to help by their proposed changes, rather than simply dismissing them, as Reagan did, as lazy and unimportant members of society for whom the government, and hence, society in general, was not responsible.